pbprasad99/algorithmic_pareto/docs/Algorithms/Backtracking/README.md

 # Backtracking

-Backtracking seems confusion and difficult to learn, because there are so many different ways of doing the same thing.
+Backtracking seems confusing and difficult to learn, because there are so many different ways of doing the same thing.

 Here, we solve the same problem in many different ways only to see the possibilities.

+There is no stasifying and clear definition of backtracking I have found yet.
+I like to define it as an exhaustive search technique where you make a choice, explore that choice and then undo the choice (backtrack) to make another choice.

+***This act of making a choice and undoing it is what I think backtracking is.***

+It looks very much like a depth first tree traversal with state management.

 ## Problem: Generate N-bit Binary Numbers